fga/pantheon_envconf/README.txt

-ucb_envconf-7.x-1.x
+pantheon_envconf-7.x-1.x
 ===================

 PURPOSE
 -------

-UCB Environment Configurations (ucb_envconf) is a small module that defines configuration depending on the environment (dev/test/live) of the site.
+Pantehon Environment Configurations (pantheon_envconf) is a small module that defines configuration depending on the environment (dev/test/live) of the site.
 When developing a Drupal site in a dev/test/live environment the developer will often load her dev site with the live database.